Create Account

 • No fake slaphots.
 A fake slapshot will result in an immediate stoppage of play and a face off in the offending team's defensive zone.

-• Icing is called from the defensive blue line.
+• Icing is called from the defensive red line.

 • Two-line passes are legal.